ccurvey/docker-wing-debug/README.md

    do this is different on Linux/Unix vs Mac/Windows.

    LINUX
        a.
 Use "ip a" to find your addresses.
-You'll have to pick out which one you are using.
-It should be a four-part number, like 192.16.1.205
+Find the "docker0" section, and get the IP address from there.
+It is probably 172.17.0.1
        b.
 In your copy of wingdbstub.py, around line 63, make

           kWingHostPort = '<ip-address-from-prior-step>:50005'